VerenaQu/passenger_load_prediction_project/README.md

 - The model can be adapted to alternative or extended feature sets.
 To use different predictors, update the preprocessing pipeline and feature selection steps accordingly
-- Aircraft type and configuration information were mapped using the provided reference files
+- Aircraft type, configuration information and route type were mapped using the provided reference files